tuvokki/data-api/README.md

 The data api is as generic as its name does suspect.
 You can do all sorts of things with it.

 ###Prerequisites
-Python 2.7
+* Python 2.7 (might even run on 3.x but for now it's not supported)
-A mongo db that is addressable from your application
+* A mongo db that is addressable from your application

 ###Install